DatLe3009/reactjs-beginer/01tut/README.md

 command run: npm start

+in /src/App.js:
-in /src: change App.js to view it in your browser
+    adjuit to view it in your browser